What's new for 2021?

 (MF = Mille Fleur, BMF = Blue Mille Fleur, GN = Golden Neck)

 The breeding season has started!
-Heidi is still working on the finishing touches for new breeder runs, but the birds are all in the first groupings of the year.
-Breeding pens will shift once every 5-6 weeks for a couple of months, in order to obtain the next generation of breeders.
+Breeding pens will shift occasionally, in order to obtain the next generation of breeders.
 Chicks will be available as they hatch.
 Limited sexed pullets and cockerels will be available as we go through the season.
 Breeding pairs will be available as we start to pull out some of the stars of the brooders.
 Roosters are put in with laying hens, and I will hatch eggs starting 3-4 weeks after that (it can take 3-4 weeks between roosters to be sure the new rooster is the daddy).
 Hatching eggs are available in between the times when I collect eggs for my own hatchings, so I cannot always guarantee the daddy of those eggs - but I can always tell you who the possible dads are.

 Breeding pens right now:

 1. Golden neck breeder pen: This pen has the magnificent Thorin (MF) over Set (GN), Babycakes (GN), and Clementine (GN).
 This pen is specifically for continuing to improve the GN spangling, size, and color retention.
 Clementine is from a secondary line of GN and I am using her to work on a more golden color.
 Easy to do, since her egg is darker than those of Set and Babycakes!
 This pen will produce half GN babies and half MF babies.
 I breed MF to GN to keep the GN color vibrant - too many GN x GN crosses and the color begins to fade.
 GN is made by adding a dominant white gene to the MF background.
 Since it's dominant, only one copy is needed to produce GN.
 Babies without the white gene will be pure MF.